federico-paolillo/aoc2022/docs/day_06.md

 How many characters need to be processed before the first start-of-message marker is detected?

-Your puzzle answer was *2315*.
+Your puzzle answer was **2315**.

 ## Puzzle Input

-Puzzle input is just a long ass string, it has been hardcoded in the soultions tests
+Puzzle input is just a long ass string, it has been hardcoded in the solution tests